 Refine prompts and system instructions: Discourage content likely to result in triggering harmful categories.

-Use category-level logging: Track which safety categories are most frequently violated to guide training or fine-tuning efforts.
+Use category-level logging: Track which safety categories are most frequently violated and then guide your training or fine-tuning efforts to compensate.

-Apply structured overrides: Use score-based logic to filter, flag, or escalate responses for human review.
+Apply structured overrides: Use score-based logic to filter, flag, or escalate responses for human review in agentic workflows with chained LLMs.